-The preparation of financial statements is easy once you mastered the accounting elements and know the different accounts that comprise them.
-In fact, most businesses today have automated accounting systems.
-Financial statements can be prepared with a few clicks of a button.
+The preparation of financial statements is easy once you've mastered the accounting elements and know the different accounts that comprise them.
+And, most businesses today have automated accounting systems where financial statements can be prepared with a few clicks of a button.

-However, as accountants, we need to know how they work and, you know, make it a part of our system.
-This way, we will also be able to understand and interpret financial statements better.
+However, as accountants, we need to know how they work and, you know, make it second nature.
+This way, we will be able to understand and interpret financial statements better.

-In this chapter, we will continue the illustration in the previous chapters and take a step-by-step approach in preparing the financial statements of the company we set up.
-We will work on the first three financial statements first.
+In this chapter, we will continue the illustration from the previous chapters and take a step-by-step approach in preparing the financial statements of the company we set up.
+We will work on the first three financial statements.

 The preparation of a statement of cash flows require a deeper understanding of accounting theories, hence will be discussed in advanced lessons.
 Notes to financial statements provide qualitative, quantitative, and financial information to supplement the financial statements.